 Proven Efficacy and Safety

-As the first and only fibrin sealant custom designed for tissue adherence in plastic, reconstructive and burn surgery, ARTISS has been proven safe and effective in a pivotal phase 3, multicenter, prospective, randomized, clinical study.1
+As the first and only fibrin sealant custom designed for tissue adherence in plastic, reconstructive and burn surgery.2 ARTISS has been proven safe and effective in pivotal phase 3, multicenter, prospective, randomized clinical studies.3,4

 Mechanism of Action

-ARTISS is a two component fibrin sealant, consisting of human thrombin and human fibrinogen and an antifibrinolytic inhibitor to delay clot degradation.2
+ARTISS is a two component fibrin sealant, consisting of human thrombin and human fibrinogen and an antifibrinolytic inhibitor to delay clot degradation.1

-Upon mixing, soluble fibrinogen is transformed into a fibrin matrix that adheres to the wound surface and to the skin graft to be affixed.2
+Upon mixing, soluble fibrinogen is transformed into a fibrin matrix that adheres to the wound surface and to the skin graft to be affixed.1

-Initial polymerization of ARTISS will take up to 60 seconds; allowing time to manipulate and position the graft prior to polymerization.2
+Initial polymerization of ARTISS will take up to 60 seconds; allowing time to manipulate and position the graft prior to polymerization.1

-ARTISS eliminates the need for staple application or removal.1
+ARTISS eliminates the need for staple application or removal.3

 Additional Product Benefits